HPV Vaccine: An Effective but Underutilized Prevention Tool

 Abstract

-Studies have confirmed over time the efficacy in preventing HPV infections, the safety and the cost/effectiveness of vaccines authorized on the market.
-Vaccines have changed their composition, enriched with pathogenic strains and extending the possibility of prevention to other HPV-related cancers and diseases.
-The efficacy of the vaccine extends beyond primary prevention due to documented reduction in relapse of cervical lesions.
-Our study aimed to determine how many women, with cervical cancer or high-grade dysplasia (H-SIL), were previously vaccinated and how many had received the vaccine after these diagnoses.
-This retrospective study involved all incident cases of cervical cancer or H-SIL diagnosed between January 1, 2003, and December 31, 2020 in Catania, Italy.
-We analyzed 2722 cases: 751 cervical cancers, 1901 H-SIL.
-88.1% of patients had never been vaccinated and only 12% received at least one dose of the vaccine.
-Cervical cancer was diagnosed in women who were not vaccinated before the diagnosis.
-Among women with H-SIL 85% have never received a vaccination against HPV.
-The HPV vaccine is an underutilized intervention that has the potential to eradicate cervical cancer and reduce other HPV-related cancers.
-The implementation of new communication strategies can increase the number of vaccinated subjects.
+HPV vaccines are among the most effective vaccines available, offering safe administration and high cost-effectiveness.
+The composition of the vaccines has been changed, involving enrichment with pathogenic strains and extending the possibility of prevention to other HPV-related cancers and diseases.
+The efficacy of the vaccine extends beyond primary prevention due to documented reductions in the relapse of cervical lesions.
+The objective of the present study was to evaluate whether there were differences in the frequency of high-grade squamous intraepithelial lesions (H-SILs) and cervical carcinoma between vaccinated and unvaccinated women.
+This retrospective study included all incident cases of cervical cancer or H-SIL diagnosed between 1 January 2003 and 31 December 2020, in Catania, Italy.
+We analyzed 2722 cases: 751 cervical cancers and 1901 H-SILs.
+A total of 88% of patients had never been vaccinated.
+Among women with H-SILs, 85% had never received a vaccination against HPV.
+Among the few women with H-SILs who were vaccinated, 3.5% of them received at least one dose of the HPV vaccine before diagnosis, while 96.5% started the HPV vaccine cycle after diagnosis of cervical lesions.
+The mean age at diagnosis for our population was 43.4 years (52 years for cervical cancer; 39.8 years for H-SIL).
+Statistically significant differences were found between vaccinated and unvaccinated women.
+The HPV vaccine is an underutilized intervention that has the potential to eradicate cervical cancer and reduce the occurrence of other HPV-related cancers.
+Implementing new communication strategies can increase the number of vaccinated subjects.

 Article activity feed